Tamara Schudel, VP & Head of Global Policy, Roche Pharmaceuticals

-During this year's UN General Assembly, three high level meetings (HLMs) will take place on health.
-This includes a HLM on Universal Health Coverage (UHC), where the UN will use this moment to affirm its commitment to UHC and to strengthen and accelerate its initial measures with a set of concrete and “action-oriented” policy proposals.
+During the 2023 UN General Assembly, three high level meetings (HLMs) took place on health where his point was front of mind.
+This included a HLM on Universal Health Coverage (UHC), where the UN affirmed its commitment to UHC and to strengthen and accelerate its initial measures with a set of concrete and “action-oriented” policy proposals.

 As a global health community, we are at a pivotal moment on the journey towards UHC.
 An estimate from the WHO in 2021 found that the world is significantly “off track” to reach the